juliarnWu/Datas_of_Luxian/Readme.md

-# Shale Gas Induced Seismicity Risk Prediction in Luxian County - Random Forest Model Testing
+# Shale Gas Induced Seismicity Hazard Prediction in Luxian County - Random Forest Model Testing

 ## Project Overview

-This project uses a Random Forest model to predict the seismicity risk induced by shale gas development in Luxian.
+This project uses a Random Forest model to predict the seismicity hazard induced by shale gas development in Luxian.
 The model is tested using the following essential datasets:

 - Fault data (preprocessing)
 - Hydraulic fracturing well data (preprocessing)